SteeltoeOSS/Documentation/api/v4/management/prometheus.md

 # Prometheus

-Steeltoe provides two ways of collecting and exporting application metrics.
-The Steeltoe Prometheus endpoint (described on this page) configures the [OpenTelemetry Prometheus Exporter](https://opentelemetry.io/docs/languages/net/exporters/#prometheus) to behave like a Steeltoe management endpoint, while the [metrics endpoint](./metrics.md) does not require additional dependencies.
+The Steeltoe Prometheus endpoint configures the [OpenTelemetry Prometheus Exporter](https://opentelemetry.io/docs/languages/net/exporters/#prometheus) to behave like a Steeltoe management endpoint.

 The Prometheus endpoint does not automatically instrument your application, but does make it easy to export metrics in the Prometheus metrics format, which can be used by tools like [Prometheus Server](https://prometheus.io/) and the [Metric Registrar for Tanzu Platform for Cloud Foundry](https://techdocs.broadcom.com/us/en/vmware-tanzu/platform/tanzu-platform-for-cloud-foundry/10-0/tpcf/metric-registrar-index.html).